Spotting and handling a jealous person can avoid potentially explosive and relationship-ending events.

-And, it can mean that you don’t get to really enjoy your successes and moments in the sunshine, because there’s always someone there casting a black cloud over things.
+It can mean that you don’t get to enjoy your successes and moments in the sun, because there’s always someone there casting a black cloud over things.

 1. They compliment you – but you know it’s insincere.